About Nutrition by RD

 She is a native New Yorker and currently lives in Connecticut with her husband, Alex and their pup, Winnie.
 She enjoys experimenting with new recipes in the kitchen, exploring NYC (as well as other cities) and checking out new local restaurants or cafes.

-Melissa Gingold, RD CDN is a registered dietitian in Westchester County, NY.
+Melissa Gingold, RD CDN is a registered dietitian in NYC.
 She is passionate about helping clients on their journey towards making peace with food and body, using a non-diet and weight-inclusive approach.

 She has a Bachelor’s degree in Nutritional Sciences from Cornell University, and completed the Cornell Dietetic Internship.
 She has several years of clinical nutrition experience and has pursued training in eating disorders and gastrointestinal disorders.
 She is an active member of the Dietitians in Gluten and Gastrointestinal Disorders interest group and the Behavioral Health Nutrition group and is working towards her certification to become an Intuitive Eating Counselor.